northsim/northsim-faq/docs/Thailand.md

 ### eSIM Details
 {: .no_toc }

+- Please do not scan the QR code before you arrive in Thailand as your 16 days will start counting down

 | Coverage | Network | APN        |
 |----------|---------|------------|
 | Thailand | DTAC    | dtac.co.th |